 The calculation of the lapse risk according to standard formula approach implies that no compensating effects are to be considered and so it is assumed that the non-profitable contracts stay longer or the profitable ones lapse more.
-This has a significant impact on DKV risk capital calculation.
-As a consequence, the lapses are closely monitored by the management (e.g. Quarterly Risk dashboard & Local Risk report).
-Also, a number of new projects have been launched to keep and to attract young persons (e.g. focus on digitalization, the launch of life-cycle-products, etc.).
+This has a significant impact on DKV Belgium risk capital calculation.
+Therefore, the lapses are closely monitored by the management (in, among others, the Quarterly Risk Dashboard & Monthly Sales reporting).
+Also, a number of new projects have been launched to keep and to attract young persons (e.g. focus on digitalisation, the launch of life-cycle-products, etc.).